 Figure 3: Variants group within the Design tab of the Ribbon

 Click on any of the thumbnails within the Variants gallery to change the look of your slides.
 Remember though that all variants share a common thread as far as the overall look is concerned, they may make changes to the look of your slides.
 However, these changes are subtle and not so different as changing to another Theme altogether.
 Figure 4 shows you how the slides look after we changed to another variant of the Organic Theme (compare with Figure 2, shown earlier on this page).

 Figure 4: Another Theme variant applied to the slides

 So does this mean that each of these new Super Themes has four Themes contained within?
-Yes and no – yes because those extra Themes are contained within the Super Theme – no because there are actually 8 variants for each Theme, not just 4!
+Yes and no; yes because those extra Themes are contained within the Super Theme, and no because there are actually 8 variants for each Theme, not just 4!
 So, where are the 4 missing Theme variants?
-The other 4 Theme variants are available for Standard (4:3) aspect ratio slides – so if you change your presentation's aspect ratio, you will see the 4 extra Themes (represented by the 4 variants).
+The other 4 Theme variants are available for Standard (4:3) aspect ratio slides.
+So if you change your presentation's aspect ratio, you will see the 4 extra Themes (represented by the 4 variants).

 Want to explore these Super Themes a little more?
 We explain more about the actual Super Theme files and their XML codes in our Editing Super Themes with XML tutorial.

 Themes Basics: Super Themes in PowerPoint (Index Page)Super Themes in PowerPoint 2016 for Windows